 Following her retirement from teaching, Millie was a consummate traveler, visiting Japan, Eastern China and most of Europe.
 She was often accompanied on her adventures abroad by her cousins, Martha and Barbara, and her friends, Julie Post, Pat Smith, Eileen Blackham and Poppy Bassos.
 Millie meticulously catalogued her travels in photographic, written and artistic journals.

 A longtime resident of West Hartford and Farmington, CT, Millie relocated to Taneytown, MD in 2006 to be closer to her daughters.
 She leaves behind her daughter, Carolyn Brownawell and son-in-law, Mark Brownawell of Denver, CO; her daughter, Christine Bassett-Jellema of Baltimore, MD and her late wife Pastor Alice Jellema; her son, William Bassett of New Britain, CT; grandson Max Brownawell and his partner Matthew Sitman of New York, NY; grandson John Moore and his wife, Kristen Moore, of Los Angeles, CA; grandson Jordan Moore of Baltimore, MD; granddaughter Jasmine Peters and her husband, David Peters, and their newborn daughter Faye Christine; as well as her brother, Donald Elliott of Penn Valley, CA.

 A memorial remembrance and celebration of Millie's life will take place on Monday, January 20, 2020, beginning at 1:30 p.m. at Lorien Assisted Living, 100 Antrim Blvd., in Taneytown, MD.

-To send flowers to Millicent's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Millicent "Millie" Bassett, please visit our floral store.